 Death by drowning

 These days, about 370,000 people drown each year.
-According to the WHO, this represents seven percent of all injury-related deaths.
-West Africa, an area where many people have poor swimming skills, is the region of the world with the highest proportion of drowning accidents relative to population.
+According to the World Health Organization (WHO), this represents 7 percent of all injury-related deaths.
+West Africa, an area where many people have poor swimming skills, has the highest proportion of drowning accidents relative to population.

 There is a clear correlation between the number of drowning accidents and the resources spent on teaching swimming.
-In Sweden, the national curriculum stipulates that all children are to learn how to swim.
-Still, more than 100 people die by drowning annually, the majority during the period of April-August.
-A worrying development in this context is that an increasing number of children don’t meet the requirement in terms of being able to swim.
+In Sweden, the national curriculum stipulates that all children must learn to swim.
+Still, more than 100 people in Sweden die by drowning annually, the majority during the period of April–August.
+A worrying development is that an increasing number of children still haven’t learned to swim according to standards.
 In order to look upon this as something more than mere statistics, try to imagine what someone drowning goes through during the last moments of life.
-This happens in five phases:
+Drowning occurs in five phases:

+Surprise

-Surprise.
-You realize that you’ve ended up in an undesirable predicament and you become terrified.
-You stand up in the water and try to get up by using your hands to pull yourself by the surface of the water surface as if it were made out of ice.
+You become terrified as you realize that you’ve ended up in an undesirable predicament.
+You stand up in the water and try to get up by using your hands to pull yourself above the water surface as if it were made out of ice.
 You bend your neck backwards and try to get your mouth as close to the surface as possible.
-You make no sound whatsoever.
-No cry for help.
+You make no sound whatsoever—no cry for help.
 You’re just trying to breathe.

-Involuntary holding your breath.
+Involuntary holding your breath

 You’re now completely submerged in the water, even your hands.
 You realize that you’re no longer visible above the surface.
 You understand that the chances of someone noticing and helping you have decreased significantly.
 You have water in your mouth and throat.
-Your body makes sure that you stop breathing through a reflex folding down the epiglottis.
-Even if you get even more panicked, you don’t emit a single sound.
-Without any oxygen, you will lose consciousness within a minute.
+Your body makes sure that you stop breathing through a reflex that folds down the epiglottis.
+Even if you get even more panicked, you can’t emit a single sound.
+Without any oxygen, you’ll lose consciousness within a minute.

-Unconsciousness.
+Unconsciousness

 The lack of oxygen makes your body go into sleep mode.
 All non-crucial bodily functions are switched off.
-You float around in the water as seaweed.
-This sleep mode extends the time you have left in life, so that someone may find you if you’re lucky.
-Someone who not only saw you disappear, but is also strong and skillful enough to save your life.
+You float around in the water as if seaweed.
+This sleep mode extends the time you have left to live.
+If someone saw you disappear who is also strong and skillful, they could rescue you and you could still be revived at this point.

-If no one finds you, you sink to the bottom.
-Slowly or quickly.
-How quickly depends on the amount of water in your lungs, how much you and your clothes weigh and the amount of muscle in your body, as muscles weigh more than water.
+If no one finds you, you sink towards the bottom.
+Whether you sink slowly or quickly depends on the amount of air trapped in your lungs, how much you and your clothes weigh and the amount of muscle in your body (as muscles weigh more than water).
 If you don’t start breathing soon, you’ll soon be gone.
 If the epiglottis detaches, water will rush into your lungs and you’ll die faster.
-The oncotic pressure forces water into your blood vessels.
-This is a likely scenario if you find yourself in sweet water.

-Cramps.
-Your blood contains more and more carbon dioxide and the fact that the brain receives less and less oxygen leads to cramps.
+You’ll die faster in fresh water (two to three minutes) than salt water (8–10 minutes).
+Fresh water is closer in composition to the blood in your body than salt water; it more easily crosses the membrane of the capillary walls and is absorbed into the bloodstream, quickly causing blood vessel damage.

+Cramps

+As the ratio of carbon dioxide to oxygen in your blood increases, you’ll get cramps.
 Your skin turns blue, especially your lips and nail beds.
 Your body gets stiff.
-You start to shake violently and foam comes out of your mouth.
+You may start to shake violently and foam may come out of your mouth.